tiffanymonroe/wdi-remote-gizmo/unit_1/w01d03/morning_exercise/README.md

 ## Part 1 - Git / Github Review

+Push your work and pull the most up-to-date information from our class repo.

 1) Navigate to your `wdi-remote-gizmo` folder.
 2) Run the command `git status`